Blundells School, Tiverton, Devon

-Muddy says: A co-ed prep and senior school set in 90 acres, with a distinguished 400 year history; the Blundells blend of traditional values and modern teaching is turning out brilliant all-rounders.
+Muddy says: A co-ed prep and senior school set in 90 acres, with a distinguished 400 year history steeped in trad values and modern teaching; the Blundells blend works.

 Blundells School is like a well-used antique piece of furniture in Devon; the kind that never dates, nor shows signs of wear and tear (and if it does, in swoop the Estates team before anyone’s even noticed).
 Perhaps that’s why the school, founded in 1604, has educated 10 generations of one family and counting, I kid you not – how’s that for a mind-boggling endorsement?!